fioreale/fioreale/README.md

-### Hi there 👋

-Here is something about me:

-- 🎓 I completed my studies as an engineer in Computer Science at [PoliMI](https://polimi.it/)
+### Hello, World! :wave:

-- from Muro Lucano 🧬, now in Milan 🌆
+I'm Alessio Fiorentino, a Computer Science Engineer :computer: from Muro Lucano :dna:, now based in Milan :city_sunset:

-- 🔥 Dissertation project experience in Edge Intelligence
-- 🔭 I'm currently working as a DevOps architect at [hiop](https://hiop.io)
+I'm currently working as a DevOps architect at [hiop](https://hiop.io) :cloud:
-- 🌱 I'm diving into cloud computing, AI, security
+> 🌱 I'm diving into cloud computing, AI, security

+I completed my studies as an engineer in Computer Science at [PoliMI](https://polimi.it/) 🎓
+> 🔥 Dissertation project experience in Edge Intelligence

 ## Noteworthy Projects